SPANAKOPITA

 - Stir in flour then gradually add stock a little at a time.
 Add cream and potatoes.
 Bring to boil, reduce heat to medium-low and simmer for 10 to 12 minutes or until potato is tender.
 Stir in mustard, feta and chicken.
 Allow to cool slightly.

-- Preheat oven to 180 degrees.
+- Preheat oven to 180°C (160 fan forced).
 Place chicken mixture into 6 lightly greased individual casserole dishes or ramekins.
 Top with pastry and trim excess.
-Brush pastry with beaten egg yolk then sprinkle with sesame seeds (if using).
+Brush pastry with beaten egg yolk.
 Cut a small slit in each pastry.
 Bake for about 30 minutes or until pastry is puffed and golden and filling is heated through.
-Serve and enjoy.

 Ingredients